dstackai/dstack/docs/reference/cli/secrets.md

-# secrets
+# dstack secrets

-The `secrets` command manages global secrets.
+Use this command to manage global secrets.

 Secrets allow to use sensitive data within workflows (such as passwords or security tokens) without hard-coding them inside the code.